-Whether you’re talking about Juneau cruises, Skagway cruises, Ketchikan cruises, or all of the above, an Alaskan cruise is a costly undertaking, one that most people will only experience once in their lifetime.
-The good news is, there are ways to save money without sacrificing anything or even having to miss out on the best Alaska cruise excursions.
+An Alaskan cruise is a costly undertaking and one that most people will only experience once in their lifetime.
+The good news is there are ways to save money without sacrificing anything or even having to miss out on the best excursions.
 You just have to know where to look and what is worth the price.
+Check out this list of helpful ways to get the most out of your visit while spending the least!

 Book Cruises Early or Fashionably Late

 The main part of the Alaskan cruise season runs from mid-June to mid-August.
-During this time, temperatures are around 50°-70°F (but the amount of rain varies greatly season to season) and most travelers will be aiming for mid-summer to get the most comfortable weather for enjoying the great outdoors.
+During this time, temperatures are around 50°-70°F (but the amount of rain varies greatly from season to season) and most travelers will be aiming for mid-summer to get the most comfortable weather for enjoying the great outdoors.
+(Check out our Inside Passage weather guide)

-That’s not to say the “bookends” of May and September should be ignored or that you can’t find some of the best Alaska cruise excursions even then.
+That’s not to say the “bookends” of May and September should be ignored or that you can’t find some of the best cruise excursions during those months.
 Early season discounts can be found for bookings all the way into early June.
 There will be fewer passengers, so if you opted out of that luxury liner to save money, you may still be able to feel like you are on a smaller ship by the reduced volume.

-Last minute deals on Alaska and Juneau cruises can be found on numerous sites such as Costco Travel (you do have to already be a member for this one), Last Minute Cruises, and Orbitz.
+Last-minute deals on Alaska cruises can be found on numerous sites such as Costco Travel (you do have to already be a member for this one), Last Minute Cruises, and Orbitz.
 Sign-up for email alerts from a few sites so you won’t miss an opportunity for that spontaneous and cheap getaway we all dream about.

-Winter Alaska Juneau cruises, specifically cruises to view the Aurora Borealis, are becoming more popular, although most seasoned Alaskan cruise veterans will tell you the lights are visible at other times of the year.
+Winter trips to Alaska, specifically cruises to view the Aurora Borealis, are becoming more popular, though most seasoned Alaskan cruise veterans will tell you the lights are visible at other times of the year.
 These trips should also be booked strategically, so don’t count these out in your last-minute searches.
-Some shore tours can be found at these times, but they differ from some of the other best Alaska cruise excursions that can only run effectively in the summer months.
+Some shore tours can be found at these times, but they differ from most of the cruise excursions that can only run effectively in the summer months.

 Get The Lowest Airline Prices